JJ-Cham/A9-handout--1-/README.md

 ## Assignment Reflection

 Please reflect on your experience with this assignment.
 What was most challenging?
 What was most interesting?
 What did you learn that you might use again?

+My experience with this assignment was not the greatest, I couldn't understand what the instructions were really asking me to do.
+I really struggled with this one, even though I understand the concept and how it is on the slides, translating it to code was hard.
+I kept getting errors and my code won't run properly.
+I kind of gave up.